Acute and Chronic Care Management

 Heart Disease

-Heart disease includes coronary artery disease, heart failure, arrhythmias, and structural problems.
-Coronary artery disease is most common and occurs when plaque restricts blood flow to the heart muscle, leading to chest pain, shortness of breath, or heart attack.
-Risk factors include hypertension, diabetes, high cholesterol, smoking, and family history.
+Heart disease encompasses coronary artery disease, heart failure, arrhythmias, and structural abnormalities.
+Coronary artery disease occurs when plaque restricts blood flow to the heart.
+Risk factors include hypertension, diabetes, cholesterol, and smoking.

 What are early signs?